AdobeDocs/experience-platform.en/help/xdm/tutorials/relationship-api.md

 While schema relationships can be inferred through the use of the union schema and [!DNL Real-time Customer Profile], this only applies to schemas that share the same class.
 To establish a relationship between two schemas belonging to different classes, a dedicated **relationship field** must be added to a source schema, which references the identity of a destination schema.

-This document provides a tutorial for defining a one-to-one relationship between two schemas defined by your organization using the [!DNL Schema Registry API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/schema-registry.yaml).
+This document provides a tutorial for defining a one-to-one relationship between two schemas defined by your organization using the [[!DNL Schema Registry] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/schema-registry.yaml).

 ## Getting started